RubenEMorales/rubenmorales/README.md

 ## rubenmorales
-### Major projects in support of the Bachelors of Business Administraion at California State Polytechnic University, Pomona, CA.
+### Major projects in support of the Bachelors of Business Administration at California State Polytechnic University, Pomona, CA.
 1. Business Intelligence for Excel
 2. Advanced Analytics
 3. Cloud Infrastructure